 Non-management Board members meet without management at regularly scheduled executive sessions.
 In addition, to the extent that the group of nonmanagement directors includes directors that are not independent, at least once a year there will be scheduled an executive session including only independent directors.
-The Chair of the Corporate Governance and Nominating Committee will preside over meetings of the non-management or independent directors.
+The Lead Independent Director presides over meetings of the non-management or independent directors.